 Instagram is useful in so many more ways than just posting scenery pics from your vacation.
 The platform is excellent for small businesses trying to reach their target audience intriguingly and find potential customers.
 Instagram, as silly as it sounds, provides many ways to build your brand and grow your business all by creating visual content.

-5 Hacks for Your Small Business, Instagram Style
+5 Hacks to Increase Engagement for Your Small Business, Instagram Style

 Instagram is a great way to reach your audience, but first, you must know your audience before you can embark on creating your Instagram strategy.
 Do a bit of research and ask yourself:

 - How are your competitors using Instagram, and what has been successful for them?

 - What do your customers love most about your brand?

 The answers to these questions are in the foundation of your social strategy.